The Most Common Injuries in Kickboxers and How You Can Prevent Them

 What is it?

-Incorrect punching technique or inadequate protection can lead to wrist or hand injuries, such as a sprain or even fractures of the metacarpal bones (also known as a “boxer's fracture”).
+Incorrect punching technique or insufficient protection can lead to wrist or hand injuries, such as a sprain or even fractures in the metacarpal bones (also called "boxer's fracture").

 How to prevent?

-- Always use hand wraps and inner gloves to give your wrists and hands extra support.
-This helps to absorb the impact of punches.
+• Always use handwraps and inner gloves to give extra support to your wrists and hands.
+This helps absorb the impact of punches.

-- Work on your punching technique and make sure your fist is closed properly and your wrist remains straight while punching.
+• Work on your punching technique and make sure your fist is properly closed and your wrist stays straight during punching.

 4. Shoulder injuries